How to Keep Cool When Your Air Conditioner Isn’t Working: Heat Emergencies and Home Warranties

 - Complete loss of heat or A/C in extreme temperatures, as defined by LHW.

 Usually, this means if all of your air conditioning units have failed, and the temperatures are reaching dangerous levels for your home.
-This would be around 90 degrees Fahrenheit for an extended period of time.

 - “A condition that immediately endangers health or safety.” and “A condition that interferes with healthcare support of occupants.”